arnaudsj/Titanium-Parse-Module-PreReleases/documentation_source/parsemodulereference.md

 207: Users can only be created through sign up

-###kParseErrorFacebookAccountAlreadyLinked
+###kParseErrorAccountAlreadyLinked

-208: An existing Facebook account already linked to another user.
+208: An existing account already linked to another user.

 ###kParseErrorUserIdMismatch

 209: User ID mismatch

-###kParseErrorFacebookIdMissing
+###kParseErrorLinkedIdMissing

-250: Facebook id missing from request
+250: Linked id missing from request

-###kParseErrorFacebookInvalidSession
+###kParseErrorInvalidLinkedSession

-251: Invalid Facebook session
+251: Invalid Linked session

 ____
 ##Custom Error Constants (Not From Parse API)